Exploring the Unintended Consequences of Automation in Software

 Soledad Alborno

-Sr. Product Manager @Google, Building Transformative AI Experiences, Latina in tech
+Sr. Product Manager @Google, Building Transformative AI Experiences, Latina in Tech

 Achieving Sustainable Mental Peace at Work Using GenAI